 Losing a loved one unexpectedly is devastating, especially if it was because of another’s reckless behavior or negligence and could have been prevented.
 Family members and others left behind to grieve may also be facing a growing financial burden resulting from the loss of their loved one.

 At Roden Law, our Charleston wrongful death lawyers are prepared to help, as we have done for many injury victims and their families that we have represented throughout South Carolina over the years.
 To date, we have obtained millions of dollars in compensation on behalf of our clients.

-Our firm’s founder, Eric Roden, is an active member of the America's Top 100 High Stakes Litigators® and has been selected to the 2020 – 2021 Super Lawyers Rising Stars list.
+Our firm’s founder, Eric Roden, has been selected to the 2020 – 2021 Super Lawyers Rising Stars list.
 If you suffered the wrongful death of a loved one, reach out today to arrange for your free consultation.
 We charge no upfront fees for our services and only get paid if you do.

 When you are ready to talk: 1-844-RESULTS.